Theoretical Background

 )

-has bias that can be bounded using the Fourier representation of the conditional expectation function.
+and its bias can be bounded using the Fourier representation of the conditional expectation function:

 # Generate regression data